Pundranagar: Etymology

 There are several theories regarding the word 'Pundra'.
 According to one theory the word 'Pundra' comes from a disease called 'Pandu'.
 The land where most of the people suffered from that disease was called Pundrakshetra (land of Pundra).
-A second theory is that the land where the Punda species of sugarcane was extensively grown was called Pundradesa (land of Punda).
+A second theory is that the land where the Pundra species of sugarcane was extensively grown was called Pundradesa (land of Punda).
 A third explanation comes from later Vedic texts that describe the Pundra as a group of non-Aryan people who lived east of the river Sadanira.
 In the 1st century AD, the land was mentioned as Pundravardhana for the first time in Ashokadana.

 Geography

 Some 10 kilometre northeast of Bogra stands Mahasthan, on the banks of the river Karatoya celebrated in ancient literature as a sacred river.
 Karatoya was once a mighty river before its parent stream – the Teesta or Trisrota (meaning combined flow of three rivers – the Karatoya, the Pundrabhava and the Atrai) flowing down from the Jalpaiguri suddenly shifted its old channel and rushed into the Brahmaputra (Jamuna) in the devastating flood of 1787 AD.
 Mahasthan or Pundranagar was an important location on a major north south navigation as can be seen in James Rennell's map of Bengal drawn in 1767.
 It was an impressive fortified citadel enclosed on the south, the west and part of north by a deep moat.
 Its eastern and part of its northern rampart overlooked the mighty Karatoya.
 Looking at the dried up skeleton of the river today, one can hardly have any idea of what great role Karatoya played on ancient history of this region.
 The Karatoya is mentioned in the great epic Mahabharata.
 A 12th/13th century Sanskrit text, called Karatoya Mahatyam, ascribed to Parsurama, celebrates this river which is described as big as a sea.
 The Karatoya-Teesta navigation system was the route followed by Ikhtiyar Uddin Muhammad bin Bakhtiyar Khilji when he tried to conquer Tibet in 1205/06.
 A Persian source mentions an army sailing down the river in the 16th century.
 So it can be surmised that the importance of Pundranagar was due to its location as an important stage in the north–south fluvial axis from the Bay to Nepal and Tibet.

 It is also believed that the location for the city in the area was decided upon because it is one of the highest areas in Bangladesh.
 The land in the region is almost 36 m above sea level, whereas Dhaka, the capital of Bangladesh, is around 6 m above sea level.